 Main Content Start

-Through our Dental Assistant Program, students receive training in patient care and office skills and become an integral part of the dental health care team.
+Through NWACC's dental assistant program, you will receive training in patient care and office skills and become an integral part of the dental health care team.

-NWACC's Dental Assistant Program teaches students how to assist dentists and increase the efficiency in delivering oral health care.
-Classroom, laboratory, and clinical instruction will provide students with a broad background in all aspects of dentistry.
+The program teaches you how to assist dentists and increase the efficiency in delivering oral health care.
+Classroom, laboratory and clinical instruction will provide you with a broad background in all aspects of dentistry.

-Students will become proficient in patient care, such as dietary counseling, monitoring vital signs, administering and monitoring nitrous oxide, taking impressions, and providing post-operative care and instructions.
-Students will also obtain office skills such as customer service and computer proficiency.
+You will become proficient in patient care, such as dietary counseling, monitoring vital signs, administering and monitoring nitrous oxide, taking impressions, and providing post-operative care and instructions.
+You will also obtain office skills such as customer service and computer proficiency.

-Once the Dental Assistant Program is completed, students will receive a Dental Assisting Technical Certificate and a Certificate of Proficiency in Dental Assisting.
-Students with additional hours may qualify for an Associate Degree in General Studies with the Dental Assisting hours fulfilling the elective credit requirements.
+Once the program is completed, you will receive a Dental Assisting Technical Certificate and a Certificate of Proficiency in Dental Assisting.
+If you have additional hours, you may qualify for an Associate Degree in General Studies with the dental assisting hours fulfilling the elective credit requirements.

 Those who have successfully completed the program and have gained employment as Dental Assistants, possess the following qualities:

 - Able to work with others as a team